Transparent gender & ethnicity pay gaps

 We’re working towards transparency about our ethnicity pay gap too, but at this point we still don’t have enough data to share an accurate position.
 We’re encouraging our people to add their information to our HR system so we can achieve this.

 - Overall median pay at Kiwibank is much higher for males than females, largely due to the greater number of males in senior roles and the much larger proportion of females in our frontline/team roles.

-- When we compare the overall median level of pay of females to the median level of pay for males, we have a gender pay gap of 33.6%.
+- When we compare the overall median level of pay of females to the median level of pay for males, in July 2023 we had a gender pay gap of 33.6%.
 When we first reported in 2022, the pay gap was 34.3%.

-- When we compare pay differentials for similar roles on a gender basis, any gaps are much smaller, and show greater levels of pay equity across the bank.
+- When we compare pay differentials for similar roles on a gender basis, any gaps are much smaller, and show very comparable levels of pay equity across the bank.

 Got questions?
 Get in touch with our team by emailing us at Inclusion@kiwibank.co.nz